 Professor of Clinical Neurology; Medical Director, Child Neurology Division; Director, Epilepsy Program and Long Term Monitoring

 Child Neurology; Epilepsy; Neurology

-I joined the department of Neurology of the University at Buffalo July 1998 with the goal to to develop the EEG and pediatric epilepsy program.
-Prior to that time, I completed residencies in Pediatrics at the University of Tel-Aviv and at Rainbow Babies Case Western University, as well fellowships in child neurology and in Epilepsy and Clinical Neurophysiology at the Cleveland Clinic Foundation.
+I joined the Department of Neurology and the University at Buffalo in July 1998 with the goal to develop the EEG and pediatric epilepsy program.
+Prior to that time, I completed residencies in Pediatrics at the University of Tel-Aviv and at Rainbow Babies Case Western University, as well as fellowships in Child Neurology and in Epilepsy and Clinical Neurophysiology at the Cleveland Clinic Foundation.

-My main research relate to diagnosis and management of refractory epilepsy and epilepsy surgery.
-I have been the site investigator for Pharma and NINDS sponsored studies on novel anti-epileptic drug, particularly as they relate to pediatric epilepsy, and was the PI of various investigator initiated studies.
-I am passionate in educating epilepsy and EEG and guiding medical students, neurology residents and clinical neurophysiology fellows into their careers while promoting the field of epilepsy.
+My main research is relate to the diagnosis and management of refractory epilepsy and epilepsy surgery.
+I have been the site investigator for many Pharma and NINDS sponsored studies on novel anti-epileptic drug therapies, particularly as they relate to pediatric epilepsy, and was the PI of various investigator initiated studies.
+I am passionate in the education of epilepsy and EEG and guiding medical students, neurology residents and clinical neurophysiology fellows into their careers while promoting the field of epilepsy.

 Professor of Clinical Neurology

 Women and Children’s Hospital of Buffalo

 Buffalo, New York 14222